-- The strains HPV-6 and 11 cause genital warts.
+- The strains HPV-6 and HPV-11 cause genital warts.

-- HPV-16 and HPV-18 cause about 70% of cancers of the cervix, which is the lower part of the uterus that narrows into a canal and opens into the vagina.
-HPV is the leading cause of cancer of the cervix.
+- HPV-16 and HPV-18 are the leading cause of cancers of the cervix, which is the lower part of the uterus that narrows into a canal and opens into the vagina.
 These strains can also cause cancers in the penis and anus as well as cancers of the head and neck.

 In Canada, two vaccines can protect against HPV: Gardasil® and Cervarix™.

 How can the HPV vaccine help protect against HPV?

 Gardasil® protects against four types of HPV: